Clinical Facts Along With a Feedback Control Perspective Suggest That Increased Response Time Might be the Cause of Parkinsonian Rest Tremor: Appendix B: Numerical and Experimental Examples

-\textbf{Numerical Example:} We use a simple pendulum as the plant and a simple PID law as the controller in the simulation example.
-The simple pendulum has length L, mass m, and the damping coefficient c.
-The state-space form for the simple pendulum model linearized about the stable equilibrium is
+\textbf{Numerical Example:} The plant that we use in the numerical example can be thought of as a simple pendulum with length $L$, mass $m$, and the damping coefficient $c$.
+We linearize the pendulum about its stable equilibrium (vertically downward) and write it in the state-space form as follows:

 where $x= [ ]$ $\in R^{2}$ is the state vector with $\theta$ being the angle of the pendulum, $u \in R$ is the controlling torque on the pendulum as determined by the controller based on the feedback $y \in R$, which is the measured angular velocity of the pendulum, and